CreepySkeleton/proc-macro-error/README.md

 This crate aims to make error reporting in proc-macros simple and easy to use.
 Migrate from `panic!`-based errors for as little effort as possible!

-Also, there's ability to [append a dummy token stream][crate::dummy] to your errors.
+Also, you can explicitly [append a dummy token stream][crate::dummy] to your errors.

+To achieve his, this crate serves as a tiny shim around `proc_macro::Diagnostic` and `compile_error!`.
+It detects the most preferable way to emit errors based on compiler's version.
+When the underlying diagnostic type is finally stabilized, this crate will be simply delegating to it, requiring no changes in your code!

+So you can just use this crate and have *both* some of `proc_macro::Diagnostic` functionality available on stable ahead of time and your error-reporting code future-proof.

 ```toml
 [dependencies]